davinyleticia/davinyleticia/readme.md

 Hello! :wave:

-My name is Daviny Letícia Vidal, a woman in the world of exact science, I am 30 years old and I live in São Paulo
+My name is **Daviny Letícia Vidal**, a woman in the world of exact science, I am 31 years old and I live in São Paulo

 And some curiosities about me :v: